macdougt/MLIntroduction/session-2/README.md

 ## 4. Testing model performance

    We loaded our data, designed our model and trained it.
-Now we want to see how does it perform.
+Now we want to see how it performs.

 To do this, we need to understand a few new terms